kyoshida14/kyoshida14.github.io/_pages/about.md

 In my research (link the page), I use computational modeling and network theory to investigate how collective motion emerges from dynamic local interactions of individual agents.
 I am particularly interested in how a pedestrian influences the behavior of other pedestrians and how these leader-follower interactions change over time.

 Before joining the VENLab, I earned my B.A. in Computer Science and Psychology at Coe College.
+I worked with [Benjamin Chihak](https://www.coe.edu/academics/majors-areas-study/psychology/faculty), who introduced me to the world of research in navigation and locomotion in natural and virtual environment.

 Title 1